Calculating your profit on PrimeXBT

 Opportunity and Risk

-With 100x you have the opportunity to make unreal profits if you manage your capital, positions and have good timing of the market.
-It is recommended not to use more than 10% of your margin so you always have 90% available to cover liquidity if the market turns against you.
+With 100x leverage you have the opportunity to make unreal profits if you manage your capital and positions correctly.
+It is recommended not to use more than 10% of your margin so you always have 90% available margin acting as if the market turns against you.

-Traders need not only to calculate profit but also potential loss, mismanagement of calculating the potential loss can lead to an unwanted loss.
+Traders need not only to calculate profit but also their potential loss.
+Mismanagement of calculating the potential loss can lead to an unwanted loss or even liquidation.
 When it comes to leverage trading with Perpetual Contracts, capital management, calculating Profit/Loss, exiting targets and using Stop Loss/Take Profit is crucial to having a successful trading activity.

 Trading with leverage is considered risky and you risk losing all of your capital while trading!